QuantEcon/lecture-source-py/source/rst/calvo.rst

 deviate that occur along the plan

-A way to summarize this *defect* in a Ramsey plan is to say that it is not credible because there  endure incentives for policy makers to deviate from it
+A way to summarize this *defect* in a Ramsey plan is to say that it is not credible because there  endure incentives for policymakers to deviate from it

 For that reason, the Markov perfect equilibrium concept attracts many economists

-* A Markov perfect equilibrium plan is constructed to insure that government policy makers who choose sequentially do not want to deviate from it
+* A Markov perfect equilibrium plan is constructed to insure that government policymakers who choose sequentially do not want to deviate from it

 The *no incentive to deviate from the plan* property is what makes the Markov perfect equilibrium concept attractive

 Ramsey Plan Strikes Back
 --------------------------

-Research by Abreu :cite:`Abreu`,  Chari and Kehoe :cite:`chari1990sustainable`
-:cite:`stokey1989reputation`, and Stokey :cite:`Stokey1991` discovered conditions under which a Ramsey plan can be rescued from the complaint that it is not credible
+Research by Abreu :cite:`Abreu`,  Chari and Kehoe :cite:`chari1990sustainable` :cite:`stokey1989reputation`, and Stokey :cite:`Stokey1991` discovered conditions under which a Ramsey plan can be rescued from the complaint that it is not credible

 They  accomplished this by expanding the